Kerry Hardie: Awards

-‘Hardie’s poetry is brave, steadily confronting both the deaths of her loved ones and her own experiences with illness as an ME sufferer.
+‘Hardie’s poetry is brave, steadily confronting both the deaths of her loved ones and her own experiences with illness as an ME (Myalgic Encephalomyelitis) sufferer.
 Her collections contain gentle, but insistent, works of memento mori ...
 What makes her work exceptional is how skilfully she illustrates the connection between humanity and the cycles in the natural world.
 Poems and lives move through the unstoppable clockwork of seasons in her collections… A unique aspect of Hardie’s poetry is the hope that is present in all her collections.
 She guides us through tragedy, reassuring us but never romanticising the true nature of life.’